taberenc/AOG_2022/README.md

 # The Adventures of Garnet

 The Adventures of Garnet is an adult eroge game made in RPG Maker XP, created by qwerty123000.
+The purpose of this version is to add the updates created until july 2017 and, if is possible, add new ones with the focus on put an appropiate ending to the project (which was left unfinished), not make it grow.

 ## Requirements